-In September 2018, ASX listed COG Financial Services Limited acquired a 32% interest in the Company via an issue of new capital totalling \$14 million.
-This transaction brought immediate and significant benefits for the Company as it increased Shareholders Funds resulting in a stronger balance sheet and providing greater investor security.
+In September 2018, ASX listed COG Financial Services Limited acquired a 32% interest in the Company via a issue of new capital totalling \$14 million.
+This transacted brought immediate and significant benefits to the Company as it increased Shareholders Furdiscending in a stronger balance sheet and providing oreas investor security.

-An agreement was entered into dated 31 August 2020 for COG to increase its shareholding in the Company from 32% to 51%.
-The agreement also provides an option for COG to further increase its shareholding in the Company to 75%, which occurred on 1 November 2021.
+An agreement was entered into dated 3 Nagus 2020 3 COG to increase its sharehold in the company from 32% to 51%.
+The agreement also polyides in order for COG to further increase its shareholding in the company to 75%, which occurred on 1 November 2021.

-In July 2021, the Company entered into an agreement with its parent entity COG and acquired 100% of Centrepoint Finance Pty Ltd, a well-regarded finance broker with operations in Brisbane and Melbourne.
+In July 2021, the Company entered in two agreement with its parent entity COG and acquired 100% of Centrepoint Finance Pty Ltd, a well-regarded finance broker with operations in Brisbane and Melbourne.